KakaoTalk: Search for friends by KakaoTalk ID

+Plus Friend

 KakaoTalk began as a messenger service but has become a platform for the distribution of various third-party content and apps, including hundreds of games, which users can download and play with their friends through the messaging platform.
 Through the "Plus Friend" feature, users can follow brands, media and celebrities to receive exclusive messages, coupons and other real-time information through KakaoTalk chatrooms.
 Users can also purchase real-life goods through the messenger's "Gifting" platform.

+Kakao Pay

+Kakao Pay is a mobile payment and digital wallet service by Kakao based in South Korea that allows users to make mobile payments and online transactions.
+The payment service first launched on September 4, 2014, with integration with their messaging app, KakaoTalk, allowing people to request and send money to people in their contacts.
+Since its launch, Kakao has expanded into other financial services by launching their own online bank called KakaoBank and releasing their own debit card.
+In April 2017, KakaoPay Co., Ltd. was established to run the payment services operated by the company.

+Emoticon Plus

 On January 13, 2021, KakaoTalk released an emoticon monthly fixed-rate service.
-"Emoticon Plus" is a service that allows unlimited use of Kakao's selected collection of emoticons for ₩3,900 per month.
+"Emoticon Plus" is a service that allows unlimited use of Kakao's selected collection of emoticons for ₩6,900 per month.
 After subscribing to 'KakaoTalk Wallet', users purchase Emoticon Plus through the wallet platform rather than through in-app payment.
+Users who are subscribed can use all the emoticons in KakaoTalk for free, unlimited.
+When entering chats on KakaoTalk, it looks at the sentence being typed and recommends emoticon that fits the situation.

 Company business model

 KakaoTalk, a free mobile messenger application for smartphones, revealed its first profits of $42 million in 2012 and $200 million in revenue for 2013.
 With 93% of South Korea's population using KakaoTalk on their smartphones, Kakao Corp. has provided users a large range of services including games and retail commerce.